 Colorado butterfly plant (Oenothera coloradensis (Rydberg) W.L.
 Wagner & Hoch; syn.
 Gaura neomexicana Woot. ssp. coloradensis (Rydb.)
 Raven & Gregory) is a regional endemic of the North and South Platte River watersheds on the high plains of northeastern Colorado, western Nebraska and southeastern Wyoming.
-It was first recognized as a distinct taxon by Rydberg (1904) based on a specimen collected in 1895 near Fort Collins, Colorado, and was listed as Threatened under the Endangered Species Act in 2000 (USDI FWS 2000).
+It was first recognized as a distinct taxon by Rydberg (1904) based on a specimen collected in 1895 near Fort Collins, Colorado, and was listed as Threatened under the Endangered Species Act in 2000 (USDI Fish and Wildlife Service 2000).
 The Colorado butterfly plant population on F.E.
 Warren Air Force Base (WAFB) is one of the three largest known populations, and the only one on federal land.
-The goal of WAFB is to maintain Colorado butterfly plant numbers (Warren Air Force Base 2001, Western Ecosystems Technology, Inc. 2001, Grunau et al. 2004); this goal is important to the overall conservation and recovery of Colorado butterfly plant under ESA.
+The goal of WAFB is to maintain Colorado butterfly plant numbers (Warren Air Force Base 2001, Western Ecosystems Technology, Inc. 2001, Grunau et al. 2004, USDOD Air Force 2014); this goal is important to the overall conservation and recovery of Colorado butterfly plant under ESA.
 The monitoring study gauges Colorado butterfly plant trends on WAFB against that goal and provides a long-term population trend dataset against which other populations can be compared and understood.

-Current evaluations of Colorado butterfly plant status are presented in the Recovery Outline (USDI FWS 2010) and the Five-year Review (USDI FWS 2012).
-The latter represents the most current compiled information on the species, including all available species trend data and results of monitoring it on WAFB in particular.
+Current U.S. Fish and Wildlife Service (FWS) evaluations of Colorado butterfly plant status are presented in the Recovery Outline (USDI FWS 2010) and the Five-year Review (USDI FWS 2012).
+The latter represents the most current posted information on the species, but a Biological Report is being written and FWS is preparing to publish a proposed rule to delist the species.

 Recent taxonomic research elevated Colorado butterfly plant from a subspecies to a full species (Wagner et al. 2013) based on genetic analysis (Krakos 2011).
-This was preceded by earlier research in the Evening Primrose family (Onagraceae) documenting that the evening primrose genus (Oenothera) is monophylletic only by subsuming two smaller genera, butterfly plant (Gaura) and stenosiphon (Stenosiphon;Wagner et al. 2007).
+This was preceded by earlier research in the Evening Primrose family (Onagraceae) documenting that the evening primrose genus (Oenothera) is monophylletic only by subsuming two smaller genera, butterfly plant (Gaura) and stenosiphon (Stenosiphon; Wagner et al. 2007).
 Species previously in the Gaura genus were transferred to the Oenothera genus.
 The taxonomic change does not affect status under the ESA except that elevation to full species elevates the recovery priority for Colorado butterfly plant because higher priority is placed on recovering full species than recovering taxa at lower taxonomic levels.
 These published taxonomic changes will also appear in an upcoming volume of the Flora of North America, were changed in the Rocky Mountain Herbarium on-line database, and will be changed at Wyoming Natural Diversity Database (WYNDD).
-The common name for Colorado butterfly plant is used throughout this report.
+The common name, Colorado butterfly plant, is stylized as COBP and used throughout this report to refer to the species.